California Head Injury Attorneys

 Sadly, the most vulnerable Californians can be at risk from the very people who are supposed to care for them.
 Nursing home residents are often physically limited and unable to care for all their needs.
 This fact is why they must have assisted care.

 But if a nursing home neglects its patient, they might suffer brain injuries from falls, medication errors, or other avoidable accidents.
 There are even some staff members who physically abuse residents.
 Abuse, too, can cause brain injuries.

 Nursing home neglect and abuse are treated very seriously in the criminal court.
 We expect that our loved ones receive adequate treatment from those charged with caring for them.
 When they are not, it is important to expose any wrongdoing and hold these facilities financially responsible for the injuries they cause.

 Experienced California Head Injury Attorneys to Fight for You

 You could spend hours searching online for “head injury attorneys near me,” but you have already found the best injury law firm in California.
-At Arash Law, our skilled accident lawyers have decades of experience.
-Our legal team has collected over 200 million dollars for clients throughout California.
+Our skilled accident lawyers in Arash Law headed by Arash Khorsandi, Esq. have decades of experience.
+Our legal team has collected over 400 million dollars for clients throughout California.

 We serve clients in Los Angeles, San Francisco, Riverside, Bakersfield, Santa Barbara, San Jose, San Diego, Fresno, Sacramento, Sherman Oaks, and throughout the state.
-Clients across the Golden State trust Arash Law to protect their important legal rights.
+Clients across the Golden State trust our reliable personal injury law firm to protect their important legal rights.
 We will fight hard for you, too.
-Call (888) 488-1391 today to schedule your free consultation.
+Contact us at (888) 488-1391 today to schedule your free consultation.
 Don’t delay: the sooner you have an experienced California head injury attorney with a proven track record on your side, the better protected your legal rights will be.